 At WERO, we essentially differentiate between 2 eye rinsing solutions for eye rinsing:

 The rinsing time of the WERO eye wash bottle model P8 (buffered, sterile) and the WERO eye wash bottle A8 (saline solution, sterile) is approx. 2x 6 minutes (2x 1 litre).
 Both models are ideally suited for our WERO eye wash stations.
-The advantage of eyewash stations is obvious: the eyewash bottles are always protected from dust and dirt and are ready for immediate use.
+The advantage of the eyewash station is obvious: the eyewash bottles are always protected from dust and dirt and are ready for immediate use.
 A stainless steel eyewash station is suitable for areas with high hygiene requirements, such as the food sector.